-The most northern haul routes connect to the road that this park is located on, but prior to the campground and does not pass the campground.
+The most northern haul routes (2 roads) connect to the road that this park is located on, but prior to the campground and does not pass the campground.
 There is 1 other haul route outside of the plan submitter's property prior to California State Route 1 for the project, which will be used under a right-of-way agreement.
 The fourth haul route is appurtenant to the edge of CA Route 1.

 Much of the harvest plan is not visible from CA Route 1 due to the screening of the Sea Ranch Community and property (forested areas), the low topographic relief of the project, and the current dense forested condition, but would be the point from which the most significant amount of people would see it from.
-Therefore, and additionally, the silvicultural methods chosen for 96% of the THP (Single-Tree Selection, Coastal Commission Special Treatment Areas, and No-harvest) are not expected to be visible from the highway.
+Therefore, and additionally, the silvicultural methods chosen for 95% of the THP (Single-Tree Selection, Coastal Commission Special Treatment Areas, and No-harvest) are not expected to be visible from the highway.

-The THP is to recoup carbon emissions and carbon lost from the harvest in 16-18 years.
+The THP is to recoup carbon emissions and carbon lost from the harvest in 9-30 years.

-There is a moderate to high amount of fuel loading within and surrounding the project area, and the area has not been entered in any substantial way for the last 13 years (other than minor road maintenance).
+There is a moderate to high amount of fuel loading within and surrounding the project area, and the area has not been entered in any substantial way for the last 13 years (other than road maintenance).
 The Sea Ranch Community is located to the west of the Plan Submitter's property.
-There are various spaced-out parcels with homes distributed along the length of the project area.
+There are various spaced-out parcels with homes distributed along the length of the project area which can be seen on the map on page 131.
 Some areas of the THP are closer to a clustering of homes, and some areas are against moderately open grassland and some denser forested areas.
 Because of this, noise may be heard from the proposed operations when in proximity to operations near the property line.

 The Black Point Planning Watershed is composed of a coast redwood, mixed whitewood (Douglasfir, grand fir, western hemlock, bishop pine and Monterrey pine), and a hardwood forest (tanoak, canyon live oak, madrone).
 It also contains portions of coastal bluff and grassland along the western margin (coastline).
 The Mouth of Gulala and Big Pepperwood Watersheds are composed of mostly coat redwood, Douglas-fir and mixed hardwood forests.
 The rivers and floodplains in both of these watersheds contain high volumes of second and old growth redwood trees across many landowners.
 The plan submitter is one of these landowners.
 These two watersheds have a large amount of the Plan submitter's property within them, but there are some small, non-industrial landowners, many of which have harvested timber in the past and have a filed and approved Non-Industrial Timber Management Plan that could be harvested in the future as well.
-Harvest documents have been filed for 1.)
+Harvest documents have been filed in the last 10 years for 1.)
 Big Pepperwood Creek: 818 of 6,527 acres, or 12.5% of the watershed is under plan or has been harvested 2.)
 Black Point: 139 of 4,618 acres, or 3% of the watershed is under plan or has been harvested and 3.)
 Mouth of Gualala River: 956 of 5,301 acres, or 18% of the watershed is under plan or has been harvested.
 The total WAA acreage is approximately 16,446 acres.
-Over the past 10 years the WAA has been managed through 1.241.32 acres of uneven aged management (approximately 7.5%) and 671.54 acres of even aged management (approximately 4%).
+Over the past 10 years the WAA has been managed through 1, 241.32 acres of uneven aged management (approximately 7.5%) and 671.54 acres of even aged management (approximately 4%).
+There is one future project located within the Big Pepperwood Creek Planning Watershed within the plan submitter's property referred to as "Coppertop THP".